icat86/Maesa-camp/README.md

 - 'php artisan config:clear'

-the user's page is on progress
+the user's page is on progress, this will need the '.env' file whch is the database information and